geraintpalmer/geraintpalmer.github.io/_posts/2018-10-18-creating-python-course.md

  + A comprehensive set of 28 videos that cover downloading, installing and running Python; basic syntax; and algorithmic thinking by solving example problems.
-The aim is for them to complement anc accompancy formal teaching in universities.
+The aim is for them to complement and accompany formal teaching in universities.
 There are available [here](/teaching/tiwtorialau-python) and
  here: [https://www.youtube.com/playlist?list=PLSkPgScy-DkFdCzwJW9X_B9IfTouojem7](https://www.youtube.com/playlist?list=PLSkPgScy-DkFdCzwJW9X_B9IfTouojem7)
- + A Welsh language website that is part adapation of a [research software development workshop](https://vknight.org/rsd/), and part curation of resources on computational research skills.
+ + A Welsh language website that is part adaptation of a [research software development workshop](https://vknight.org/rsd/), and part curation of resources on computational research skills.
 It includes topics such open research, automation skills, best practices in coding, and version control.
-This adaption to a website increases it's availability to the community of Welsh speaking researchers, and can also act as a reference resource.
+This adaptation to a website increases it's availability to the community of Welsh speaking researchers, and can also act as a reference resource.
 It is available here: [https://sgiliauymchwilcyfrifiadurol.github.io/](https://sgiliauymchwilcyfrifiadurol.github.io/)